apmjs/apm-ts-cli/project/gulp/README.md

 ## Coveralls

-Run `npm run Coveralls` to cover the project.
+Run `npm run cover` to cover the project.

 ## Docs
 Run `npm run docs` to make docs in floder docs/.